odileandres/Adata_scientists_project2/index.md

 <br>
   <h3> Women in sport: </h3>
   <p align="justify">
   According to the Olympic CIO report on <a href="https://olympics.com/cio/news/le-nombre-de-femmes-et-de-jeunes-membres-des-commissions-du-cio-atteint-un-niveau-record">Tokyo2021</a> , men and women are equally represented.
 Women represent 49% of the athletes against 34% in 1996.
-Moreover, in 2016, more than the half of the amercian theme was feminin.
+Moreover, in 2016, more than half of the american team was feminine.
-  We could then conclude that media choose to represent more regularly men than women.
+  We could then conclude that media chooses to represent more regularly men than women.
   </p >
  <p align="justify">
  <img style="float: right;" src="/images/percentage_per_occ.png">